viniciuspetch/pokemon_data_webpage/README.md

 # Pokémon Data (with React.js)
-Really basic React page consuming a Pokémon API, showing some data from a selected Pokémon.
+Basic React webpage consuming a Pokémon API, showing some data from a selected Pokémon.

 Current version: 0.2